 Some chromosomal abnormalities or gene mutations may disrupt the function of genes required for normal growth and development.
 By identifying these genes in people with specific developmental defects (birth defects), we hope to reach a greater understanding of how the human body grows and develops.
-You will be asked to provide some personal information to the researchers about yourself, such as demographic information including race, sex and date of birth, family history, and contact information.
-You will also be asked to have your medical records reviewed to be sure your diagnosis fits this study.
+You will be asked to provide some personal information to the researchers about your child, such as demographic information including race, sex and date of birth, family history, and contact information.
+You will also be asked to have your child's medical records reviewed to be sure his/her diagnosis fits this study.

-Why am I being asked to take part in this study?
+Why is my child being asked to take part in this study?

-You have been asked to participate in this research study because you are a healthy control or you have one or more developmental abnormalities (a birth defect or developmental defect such as ), chromosome problem, cancer, or a reproductive problem such as
+You child has been asked to participate in this research study because he/she is a he ealthy control or has one or more developmental abnormalities (a birth defect or developmental defect such as), chromosome problem, cancer, or a reproductive problem such as